PranabR0Y/Expense-Tracker/README.md

 A simple web-based expense tracker built with Django.
 Users can register, log in, add/view their expenses, and track monthly and all-time spending.

+⚠️This project does not include a database export or setup instructions, and cannot be run outside the original development environment.
+The code is uploaded for academic or reference purposes only.

 ##  Features

 - User registration & login/logout